332nd Air Expeditionary Wing: History

+The 332nd Fighter Group, part of the Tuskegee Airmen, was a hard-fighting Army Air Forces unit in Europe during the Second World War.

-Established in July 1947 under the United States Air Force's Wing /Base reorganization (Hobson Plan), with the 332nd Fighter Group becoming the operational component of the wing, controlling its flying resources. the 332nd Fighter Wing replaced the 447th Composite Group and 580th Air Service Group.
+The 332nd Fighter Wing was established in July 1947 under the United States Air Force's Hobson Plan, the wing/base reorganization.
+The 332nd Fighter Group becoming the operational component of the wing, controlling its flying squadrons. the 332nd Fighter Wing replaced the 447th Composite Group and 580th Air Service Group.
 The new wing participated in firepower demonstrations, gunnery training, and operational missions to maintain combat proficiency.
 The African-American segregated unit was inactivated in July 1949 as a result of Executive Order 9981.
 EO 9981 abolished racial discrimination in the United States Armed Forces.
 The 332nd's personnel and equipment were reassigned to other units.

 Air Expeditionary Wing

 In August 2002, the Air Combat Command (ACC) 332nd Air Expeditionary Group at Ahmad al-Jaber Air Base, Kuwait, was authorized to expand to a Wing.
 The 332nd Air Expeditionary Wing was activated as a provisional organization on 12 August 2002 by ACC, with the 332nd AEG becoming the Wing's flying organization.
 A support organization was also activated as part of the 332 AEW, consisting of the 332nd Expeditionary Maintenance Group; 332nd Expeditionary Mission Support Group; 332nd Expeditionary Medical Group, and the 332nd Expeditionary Security Forces Group.

 At its peak strength, the 332nd AEW consisted of over 8,000 personnel, including 1,800 Airmen of the 732 AEG, provided operational oversight for Airmen tactically assigned to U.S. Army and Marine units at over 60 forward operating locations throughout Iraq.

 Employing A-10 Thunderbolt IIs, F-16 Fighting Falcons, HH-60 Pave Hawk rescue helicopters and HC-130 Hercules aircraft the 332nd AEW initially participated in Operation Enduring Freedom (OEF), playing a critical role in the defeat of the Taliban regime and later providing key air support for Afghanistan's provisional government.

 After the initiation of Operation Iraqi Freedom (OIF) the 332nd was moved to Tallil Air Base, Iraq.
 To better position airpower within the theater of operations, the 332nd AEW was moved to Balad AB, Iraq, in February 2004.
 In June 2008, the base was officially renamed Joint Base Balad.
 The new name was indicative of the joint nature of operations by all branches of service at the base.